antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 **Remark:** In this document I use Mathematica and Wolfram Language (WL) as synonyms.
-If we have to be precise, we should say something like “Mathematica is the software system (product) and WL is the programming language in the software system.”
+If we have to be precise, we should say something like “Mathematica is the software system (product) and WL is the backend programming language in the software system.”
 Or something similar.

 ------